Which type of share should I use with Avid?

 - - You should work with SMB shares since they are supported in both operating systems.
 However, keep in mind that the Avid Media Composer application is not fully optimized to give you the best performance over SMB on macOS, especially with large projects.
 That’s why you will probably notice better overall performance on your Windows workstations.

 - - It is possible to enable NFS shares on Windows by using a third-party app called Open Text NFS Solo.
 However, since the app is not created by LumaForge or Microsoft, relying on it can make things unnecessarily complicated in terms of support.
-So we’d recommend you stay away from this workflow.
+So we recommend that you stay away from this workflow.